 Start the TrackSphere program and switch on the power of the control unit.
-If the communication runs correctly an arrow in the center of the screen indicates the
+If the communication runs correctly an arrow in the center of the screen indicates the position and movements of the sphere.

 In case no arrow appears, open the Properties box in the file menu.
 Select another COM port until the arrow is shown.
 It might be necessary to switch the control box on and off the start the communication.